MicrosoftDocs/powerapps-docs/powerapps-docs/cards/make-a-card/power-fx/intro-to-pfx.md

 ---
-title: "Adding business logic to your cards"
+title: Introduction to Power Fx
-description: "Learn about Power FX and how it's used in cards to add business logic"
-keywords: "Card Designer, Power Apps, cards, Power Fx" ms.date: 09/20/2022 ms.topic: article
+description: Learn about Power FX and how it's used in cards to add business logic. ms.date: 09/20/2022 ms.topic: article
 author: iaanw